octoscorp/octoscorp.github.io/README.md

     - [ ] Improve CSS
     - [ ] Export: don't include night orders if they are default
     - [ ] Data: include default image URLs
+    - [ ] Night Order: re-add characters if not present in the \_meta lists